best-sites-add-business-listings-maximum-reach

 Another often-overlooked mistake is creating duplicate listings on the same platform.
 This typically happens when businesses can’t access their original listing and create a new one instead of recovering access.
 Duplicate listings confuse both customers and search algorithms, potentially harming your visibility across all platforms.

-Measuring ROI from Business Listings
+Measuring ROI from Your Business Listing Service

 Without proper measurement, you can’t determine which business listings truly drive results.
 Implementing tracking systems helps allocate your time and resources effectively.